mrinalcs/mrinalcs.github.io/_posts/2025/11/25/vidat-video-annotation-tool.md

 ---
-title: "VIDAT Video Annotation Tool"
+title: "Vidat Video Annotation Tool"
 description: "A Fast, Offline, Open-Source Video Annotation Tool introduction It is an efficient offline video annotation tool designed for building datasets for object detection, tracking, and other computer vision applications"
 date: 2025-11-25
 last_modified_at: 2025-11-25